Mysteryy/Mysteryy/README.md

 💪 my strengths
+- Technical leadership
 - Adaptability
 - Learning new skills
+- Practical problem solving
+- Seeing the big picture
 - Mentoring
-- Listening

 🌱 my growth areas
-- Improving my web front-end development skills
+- Improving my front-end web development skills
+- Becoming better at managing time vs quality

 Thank you for taking the time to learn a bit about me!